happydpc/goclipse/documentation/UserGuide.md

 ##### Build:
 The `go` tool will be used to build the project.
 The output of this tool will be displayed in a console.
 Additionally, error markers resulting from the build will be collected and displayed in the the Go editor and Problems view.

+Goclipse will specify the `./...` pattern to `go build`, to match all Go packages in the project/GOPATH being built. **(note that .go files directly under src/ do not belong to any Go package and as such will not be built by this command)**.
+For more information see the command line help: `go help packages`.
+Additional per-project build options can be specified in the project Properties dialog, in the `Go Project Configuration` page.

 Note that if the `Project / Build Automatically` option in the main menu is enabled (the default), a workspace build will be requested whenever any file is saved.
 Turn this on or off as desired.

 ### Editor and Navigation